trevorhoner/HexDesk/README.md

 ## License
 HexDesk is under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-Users are allowed to freely distribute, modify, and contribute the source content for personal use.
-Commercial use is strictly prohibited unless granted authorized permission by me under a commercial license.

 If you would like me to build you custom, tailored accessories for your HexDesk project, please click on my [Fiverr](https://www.fiverr.com/s/Em0YBZ9) page.